jessicamaximo23/jessicamaximo23/README.md

 ### Hi there, My name is Jessica Maximo 👋

 ⚡I am from Brasília, but currently, I live in Montreal.
-I am 30 years old and a student in the Mobile Application Program at Cégep de la Gaspésie (Montreal Campus).
-Currently, I am committed to improving my skills as a developer and working on some personal projects using the Kotlin language.
+I am a student in the Mobile Application Program at Cégep de la Gaspésie (Montreal Campus).
+Currently, I am committed to improving my skills as a developer and working on some personal projects

 ⚡I love studying and am always seeking challenges and opportunities to develop myself.
 Because of this, I stopped my career as a physiotherapist to venture into the field of technology.
 Certainly, my years of previous experience have helped me to have excellent communication and problem-solving skills.